 Nine Non-Candy Halloween Trick Or Treat Ideas

-- Freezer Pops – First thing in September, start stalking the summer clearance aisles for deals on the huge boxes of freezer pop tubes that can be enjoyed either room temperature or frozen.
+1. Freezer Pops – During September and October, start stalking the clearance aisles for deals on the huge boxes of freezer pop tubes that can be enjoyed either room temperature or frozen.
 While you’re still giving out sugary fun, kids will enjoy the variety while parents will appreciate the convenience of a treat that can be frozen and kept for later.
 If you can’t find any on clearance, you can get them for a great price (WAY cheaper than candy) at Walmart as well.

-- Mini comics – Each year, participating comic shops sell polypacks of 25 Halloween-themed mini comics that you can pick up to pass out to trick-or-treaters.
-These go on sale at the end of September, and in 2015 the 25 packs were priced at $4.99 (about $.20 a comic).
+9. Mini comics – Each year, participating comic shops sell polypacks of 25 Halloween-themed mini comics that you can pick up to pass out to trick-or-treaters.
+These usually go on sale at the end of September.

 Some of these ideas will be better suited to younger trick-or-treaters, so you might want to keep separate treat bowls available for older and younger kids or for earlier in the afternoon/later in the evening.
 Make the choices more fun by mixing several of these thrifty alternatives to Halloween candy in one big bowl for trick-or-treaters to choose from.
 Kids love to have options, and parents will appreciate some variety when they get their haul home.
 Do you have any other ideas?
 I’d love to hear them!